Skip to main content

 Overtime 1:1

-An employee has registered 2 hours of overtime:
+The employee has registered 2 hours of overtime.

 The employee has a fixed day off that is deducted from the actual working hours.

-The employee works 1 hour on the day off.
-The overtime is compensated at a 1:2 rate.
+The employee works 1 hour on their day off.
+The overtime is settled using a 1:2 factor.

 Actual working hours = 1 hour